DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 **Posted**                  | Identify that the journal has been posted	                                | Populated by Movement journal > Posted

 > Note:
-> 1. If the Inventory journal has been created but not posted, and reconciliation line is changed to rejected: The applicable line must be manually deleted from the already created inventory journal.
+> 1. If the Inventory journal has been created but not posted, and reconciliation line is changed to rejected: The applicable movement journal line must be manually deleted from the already created inventory journal.
 > 2. Movement journals are utilised to update the stock on-hand with the variance calculated.
 This means the open movement journal doesn’t lock the applicable stock for creating additional count journals.